amirakul/SQLAlchemy-Challenge/.ipynb_checkpoints/README-checkpoint.md

 ![temp_observation](Images/Temp.Observation.png)

+This histogram shows that for majority of the trip duration, temperature will be in 75 degrees.

 Further, I wanted to see how average trip temperature in a bar chart, which looks like as the following:

 ![trip_temp](Images/trip_temp.png)